The Indescribable Power of Love

 I too have felt the powers of love to the point where distance could not keep us apart.
 We had fallen for each other in high school, but life came in and thwarted our plans.
 College slapped us in the face and said “use your phone” as the distance between us grew over 3 hours.
 Love kept us together as long as possible before more of life’s problems started to temper the flame.
 That relationship showed me love has many obstacles, but it also showed me a fortunate experience.
 Yet, in human history, there have been all kinds of love denied, prosecuted, and prevented.
 However, individuals being the change can create a place where all love is accepted and welcomed.
 Today we will review the meaning of love, targets of historical persecution, and how you are the change.

 Love varies in all different shapes, forms, sizes, thoughts, races, and genders.
 As The Anatomy of Love describes: Love is a feeling, love is an action, love is an attachment (What does love mean, 2020).
-But to address love specifically, it is the feeling you have as a teen when you’re finally allowed to be a pet parent and want to provide happiness and security to another creature than one’s self.
+But to address love specifically, it is the feeling you have as a teen when you’re finally allowed to be a pet parent.
+The feeling of providing happiness and security to another creature than one’s self.
 Love is knowing you’re a different personality than someone else and having no other desire except to make them feel special.
-Love is not being told that you cannot be with someone who is a different religion, age, race, or gender.
+Love does not follow the constraints of any man or woman.
 It’s the indescribable, unworldly feeling that allows mothers to lift cars off of their children or the ability to fight for the ones you care about most in order to be with that surreal being.

 Love cannot be tracked, predicted, prevented, or defeated whether it occurs between two black women, two white men, or transitioning male and a female.
 No matter who the connection lies between, nobody should be judged, juried, and executed.
-However, throughout history and to the very moment I’m typing these words, there have been citizens of the LGBTQ+ community persecuted and denied love.
+However, throughout history and to the very moment I’m typing these words.
+The citizens of the LGBTQ+ community persecuted and denied love.

 The Hatred for Difference

-There have been horrid cases and stories about the twisted treatment for LGTBQ+ such as conversion therapy and electroconvulsive therapy, which has been used since the 19th century.
+There have been horrid cases and stories about the twisted treatment for LGTBQ+.
+Conversion therapy and electroconvulsive therapy exercised by hellspawn since the 19th century.
 There have been such horrific experiments such as lobotomies and aversion therapies, which is the attempt to make them believe that homosexuality is disgusting and makes them a terrible person.
 This can literally destroy the soul of someone who feels as if they cannot change (Blakemore, 2019).
 All of these techniques in the hope of turning gays to straight; however, it resulted in tragic actions of those who live with hate and fear of those different from them.

 This stigma grew like a poison across America’s political and religious groups.
 As a result, Sodomy Laws resulted in a large target embedded on the backs of gays.
 In 1969, the StoneWall uprising was the turning point in the liberation of love as it began weakening the stigma within the common household; however, lawmakers and enforces purposely used Sodomy Laws to discriminate and justify inequality within the system.
 Those laws prevented gays from raising children, granting custody, adoption, receiving jobs and caused many workplace firings (ACLU, 2020).